 “The opioid crisis has focused attention on the topic of drug abuse and misuse, but rarely are the merits of different treatment options discussed,” said Pam Thompson, center manager for CleanSlate Janesville.
 “Medication-assisted treatment is clinically proven to lead to improved outcomes for patients with opioid use disorder, yet only a fraction of treatment programs offers this option.”

 CleanSlate was founded in 2009 in response to the country’s growing opioid epidemic.
-Over the past decade, the company has treated more than 50,000 patients in 11 states.
+Over the past decade, the company has provided drug rehab treatment to more than 50,000 patients in 11 states.
 The company operates nine centers in Wisconsin.

 The CleanSlate treatment model is a holistic approach designed to be inclusive and considerate of the unique needs of each patient as they work toward long-term recovery.
 Its physician-led offices provide evidenced-based care and treatment utilizing integrated medical and behavioral health services and individualized treatment plans.